 Some of my clients may require only a few hours per month while others have complex needs that require much more help,” said Etheridge.
 “Our minimum requirement for ongoing service is that we need to meet with each client at least one time each month.”

 When she started her business 7 years ago, Etheridge did not use any time-billing software, just a notebook to record client activities.
-As her business grew, the limitations of paper became more noticeable.
+As her business grew, the limitations of paper became more noticeable when managing her billable hours.

 In the beginning I only had a few clients, so a paper-based system seemed simpler,” said Etheridge.
 “Yet I was creating each bill by hand, transposing task descriptions from a notebook to an invoice template, adding up the hours, then adding on expenses.
 When a subcontractor sent her invoices, I had to re-enter all the dates and descriptions.
 It didn’t help when she used a different naming convention for tasks…I had to translate and then catch those inconsistencies.”